frab/frab/README.md

     bundle install

 Hint.
-To avoid installing database drivers you don't wanna use, exclude drivers with `bundle install --without="postgresql mysql"`.
+To avoid installing database drivers you don't want to use, exclude drivers with `bundle install --without="postgresql mysql"`.

 4) Install nodejs: